 How to Broadcast VGA or DVI live using QuickTime Broadcaster

-If you need to capture and broadcast a VGA or DVI source using a Mac OS X machine, QuickTime Broadcaster is an easy to use and free software utility that allows you to do just that.
+If you need to capture and broadcast a stream from a VGA, DVI or HDMI(non HDCP) video source using a Mac OS X machine, QuickTime Broadcaster is an easy to use and free software utility that allows you to do just that.
 All Epiphan Systems’ frame grabbers support this software as well as all other software packages that accept high-resolution external cameras as a capture source.

 In this tutorial, we will be setting up a LAN Unicast – a broadcast to one person on the same local area network as the machine that is being broadcasted from.